AledPeart/theNameGame/README.md

 * There is scope to offer the game in a number of different languages to cater to as many users as possible.

-* I would like to include more information, articles, videos etc. and provide more external links to useful sites and resources to help people who are afflicted by aphasia.
+* I would like to include more information, articles, videos etc, and provide more external links to useful sites and resources to help people who are afflicted by aphasia.